allenai/scirepeval/BENCHMARKING.md

 ```
 **Step 2**

-Generate Embeddings for all the paper blocks
+Generate Embeddings for all the paper blocks.
+The various model parameters are same as scirepeval.py, provide those to initialize the required model type.
 ```bash
 python s2and_embeddings.py --mtype <model type> --m <model checkpoint> --adapters-dir <adapters dir or chkpt> --data-dir <path to S2AND data> --suffix <suffix for embedding file name>
 ```